karolinaszczesna/data-visualisation/README.md

 ![Mock Slide](https://github.com/karolinaszczesna/data-visualisation/blob/0ef4b4444abb2a73947c7d0548f61276851f241b/maps/map2.gif)

+The html versions of the maps are available here: [map1](https://drive.google.com/file/d/10mpIcW6tOYHRnq4o9kuOqGhGQMxlH5xt/view?usp=share_link) and [map2](https://drive.google.com/file/d/1znMUXbNFL1OZCx95ZNdi42MDPbC7HtxU/view?usp=sharing).
 The first map shows the distribution of employees location over the whole United States.
 Only the employees from Sales department are scattered over all states, whereas other departments are centered around Boston, where perhaps there is the main office of the organization.

 The second map displays a zoomed version of the first map, which is the distribution of employees location around Boston.
 It is visible that all Production and Engineering departments employees are located in Boston and its suburbs, while IT department employees are located in Massachusetts, Connecticut and Rhode Island states.